Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ### get baskets belonging to a single customer

-Write a function called `get customer baskets` that takes in an email address and the data array as an argument and returns a list/array of all the shopping baskets that belong to the customer with that email address.
+Write a function called `get customer baskets` that takes in the email address and the data array as arguments and returns a list/array of all the shopping baskets that belong to the customer with that email address.

 If the customer has no shopping baskets then return an empty list/array.